The Advanced- Fine Furniture Course

 Completion

-A mentioned The Advanced Course represents the final stage of our Designer Maker Series, which in combination is equivalent to our 40 week The Professional Course, bringing together the technical skill, creative confidence and workshop independence developed throughout the Foundation and Practitioner stages.
+As mentioned, the Advanced Course represents the final stage of our Designer Maker Series which, when combined with the previous two courses, is equivalent to our 40-week Professional Course.
+It brings together the technical skill, creative confidence, and workshop independence developed throughout the Foundation and Practitioner stages.

 By this point, students leave not only with a body of work, but with a far clearer understanding of their own voice as a maker and where they wish to take it.
 For some, that journey leads towards employment within respected workshops or establishing an independent practice.
 Others may go on to build a personal workshop at home, pursue commissions, continue creative exploration, or simply carry craftsmanship forward as a deeply rewarding part of life.